 A pre-checking is a must to start trekking.
 Trekking in the Himalayas is not an easy job.
 You must be healthy enough and must have good quality trekking equipment and gear for successful trekking.

 Step On Himalaya presents here a checklist for Trekking gears and equipment.
 Any alterations can be done to the checklist according to your possible needs during the trekking and availability.
-Just in case, if you are in rush and couldn’t get the required gear, do not worry!!!
+Just in case, if you are in a rush and couldn’t get the required gear, do not worry!!!
 You can easily search and purchase those items here in Kathmandu at reasonable prices.

 Popular Brands for Trekking Gears in Kathmandu

-The below mentioned Check List for Trekking Gears and Equipment is for your convenience.
+The below-mentioned Check List for Trekking Gears and Equipment is for your convenience.
 Any changes to your knowledge and experience can be done.
 It’s your preference to use the checklist.

-- Scarf or sun hat (preferably Round)
+- A scarf or sun hat (preferably Round)

 - Warm Fleece Hat or Balaclava or Ski-mask or Bandana